-When it comes to keeping your data secured and preventing it from being stolen, keeping your email secure and choosing strong passwords are a vitally important, yet often overlooked aspect of data security.
-Many people simply gloss over these aspects.
-This is especially true for passwords where it is disturbingly common to hear it suggested that an individual or group should change their password to a certain easy to remember set of letters or numbers such as password or 123456.
+When it comes to keeping your data secured and preventing it from being stolen, keeping your email secure and choosing strong passwords are a vitally important, yet often overlooked aspects of data security.
+Many people simply gloss over many of these aspects.
+This is especially true for passwords where it is disturbingly common to hear it suggested that an individual or group should change their password to a certain easy to remember set of letters or numbers such as 'password' or 123456.
 This is rather disheartening because it shows how so many people put little stock in something as critical as password security.

 A secure password is one of the most vital aspects of ensuring your data security as the password serves as the first line of defense for your data, so having a strong password is especially important for anyone who wants their data to remain safe and secure.
 Some important ways to keep passwords secure are:

 - Use different passwords for each account

 - Make sure nobody watches you enter your password(s)